lkloh/lkloh.github.io/_posts/2017-06-30-the-most-useful-resource-for-technical-interview-prep.markdown

-I thought I had practiced a lot with nailing the most optimal solutions in a variety of scenarios, but explaining it clearly to another human being was very difficult, especially since I was obviously in a pretty stressful situation.
+I thought I had practiced a lot with nailing the most optimal solutions in a variety of scenarios, but explaining it clearly to another human being was very difficult, especially during a stressful situation.
-By the midway point, I already knew I was going to be rejected.
+By the the halfway mark, I already knew I was going to be rejected.

 After the interview,
 the first thing I did was to pass out in my hotel room.